Koziołek Matołek: Story

 The stories center around the quest that Matołek, an anthropomorphic goat, undertakes: to find Pacanów, a town where it is rumoured they make shoes for goats.
 Matołek's adventures are amusing if sometimes surreal.
 The titular hero is nice, naive, clumsy, laughable and not very bright — in many regards similar to another famous children's story character, Winnie the Pooh by A.A.
 Milne.
 As an adventure comic strip the stories are roughly contemporaneous with characters such as Rupert Bear and Tintin and Milou.
 Matołek's search for Pacanów takes him to many corners of the Earth, from Africa to the Wild West.

 The stories have visible patriotic undertones, from Matołek's colors (white fur and red shorts, evoking the flag of Poland) to his homesick feelings for Poland, which appear when he finds himself in far-away places.

 Form

 The comic has a specific format: each page is divided into regular, rectangular frames with each illustration accompanied by a rhythmical 8-syllabical quatrain.
 The most popular illustrations come from the third edition, the first two had a different style of art.

 Influence

 Statue of Koziołek Matołek in Pacanów.

 The comic has influenced many generations of Poles, and some of its phrases have penetrated into the Polish language itself, with expressions like 'w Pacanowie kozy kują' (In Pacanów, they shoe goats), 'pacan' and 'matoł' (slowpoke, dummy).

-From 1969 to 1971 an animated series Dziwne przygody Koziołka Matołka (Strange adventures of Koziołek Matołek) was made by Studio Miniatur Filmowych.
-The animated version was released in a series on 3 DVDs in 2002 and is available internationally; although there are no English language subtitles, the amount of dialogue is very limited.
-The original comic book has not been translated.
-Currently Studio Miniatur Filmowych has started work on a full-length animated film about Koziołek Matołek.